Renton Regional Fire Authority has been developing a recipe for success….for food trucks!

 In light of these tragedies, the Renton City Council passed regulations to ensure fire safety for food truck operators and the public.
 These regulations went into effect on July 1, 2016, and include obtaining a fire permit and require the food truck to pass a physical fire inspection.

 - Looking for a food truck that has already been approved and has a valid permit?
-Click here for a local list →
+Click the “Approved Food Trucks / Mobile Food Facilities” link under the Important Links section on our Permits page →

 - Want to obtain a permit to operate your food truck within Renton?
 Visit our Permits page →.
 The cost of the permit is $100 and it is good for 12 months – other city requirements apply, such as business licensing.
 You may find information at RentonWA.gov.